Disappearance of Madeleine McCann

-Madeleine Beth McCann (born 12 May 2003) is a British missing person who disappeared from her bed in a holiday apartment in Praia da Luz, Portugal, on the evening of 3 May 2007, at the age of 3.
-The Daily Telegraph described the disappearance as "the most heavily reported missing-person case in modern history".
+Madeleine Beth McCann (born 12 May 2003) is a British missing person, who at the age of 3 disappeared from her bed in a holiday apartment in Praia da Luz, Lagos, Portugal, on the evening of 3 May 2007.
+The Daily Telegraph described her disappearance as "the most heavily reported missing-person case in modern history".
 Madeleine's whereabouts remain unknown, although German prosecutors believe she is dead.